Jasmithanalla/assignment3nn/README.md

 3. Train an LSTM model for binary classification.
 4. Generate a confusion matrix and classification report.
 5. Discuss the importance of the precision-recall tradeoff in sentiment analysis.
+Ans:The precision-recall tradeoff is a fundamental consideration in sentiment analysis, directly impacting how well a model balances the cost of false positives and false negatives when classifying text as positive, negative, or neutral.

 ---